OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 1. Parameterize the system using `OpenMMForceFields <https://github.com/openmm/openmmforcefields>`_ and `Open Force Field <https://github.com/openforcefield/openff-forcefields>`_.
 2. Equilibrate the fully interacting system using a short MD simulation using the same approach as the :class:`.PlainMDProtocol` (in the solvent leg this will include rounds of NVT and NPT equilibration).
 3. Create an alchemical system.
-4. Minimize the alchemical sysem.
+4. Minimize the alchemical system.
 5. Equilibrate and production simulate the alchemical system using the chosen multistate sampling method (under NPT conditions if solvent is present).
 6. Analyze results for the transformation.